edouardpoitras/osm-geo-mapper/README.md

 Turns out, just parsing and enumerating all types of OpenStreetMap data is a significant amount of work and worth it's own library.

-Eventually this library will expose a read-only data structure used for querying OSM data by 2D coordinates roughly mimicking latitude and longitude degrees.
+This library exposes a data structure used for querying OSM data by 2D coordinates roughly mimicking latitude and longitude degrees.

 ## Warning